get home bag

 Differences between a Get Home Bag and Bug Out Bag

 Although similar in concept, there are notable differences between the two types of bags that require different preparation strategies.
-While both are designed for emergency situations, they serve other purposes.
+While both are designed for emergencies, they serve other purposes.

 A Bug Out Bag (BOB) is meant for long-term survival situations where you must evacuate your current location and take refuge elsewhere, possibly indefinitely.
 On the other hand, a Get Me Home bag focuses on getting you back to safety by providing necessary items like water filtration devices and mini first aid kits with bandages and medicines, which allow you enough sustenance until you can return home.